LLNL/radiuss-shared-ci/docs/sphinx/user_guide/components_migration.rst

      # ... etc

 ..note::
-    These files have different purposes and are used in different parts of the pipeline:
+    These files have different purposes and are used in different parts of the
+    pipeline:
     * ``custom-variables.yml`` is included in the parent pipeline to define variables.
 This is simply a convenience to gather all allocations information in one place.
     * ``custom-jobs.yml`` is included in each child pipeline to populate the customization templates if needed.
-This prevents duplication across child pipelines.
+Gathering templates in a file avoids duplication across child pipelines, but the same result could be achieved by defining them directly in each .gitlab/jobs/<machine>.yml file.

 Complete Example
 ----------------